 Futures researchers at KWR monitor trends and scan the horizon for emerging tipping points, opportunities and threats.
 The context of the water sector is changing continuously and systematic horizon scanning is complex and too time-intensive for water organisations to organise individually.
 The various water organisations also operate in a shared (national) context.
 This is why collective horizon scanning, performed by dedicated Futures researchers at KWR, makes sense.
 Water organisations (partly) outsource this time-intensive horizon scanning work and become involved in the later sense-making stage, when the developments are translated into (individual) opportunities and threats.

 Thanks to an extensive national and international network and expert researchers, KWR is well positioned to conduct the horizon scanning for the water sector.
 Futures researchers at KWR help water organisations to make intelligent strategic decisions based on informed and reviewed assumptions.
-We do this for the water utilities in the Joint Research Programme’s Eyes & Ears projects, and for the broader water sector in Dutch Water Sector Intelligence (DWSI).
+We do this for the water utilities in the Joint Research Programme’s Eyes and Ears projects, and for the broader water sector in Dutch Water Sector Intelligence (DWSI).